Current News and Events

 This was accompanied by an exhibition of photos from the book at the Getty Images Gallery.
 Prints from the exhibition are still available from Getty Images Gallery on 020 7291 5385.

-This exhibition - now titled IDOLS & ILLUSIONS is CURRENTLY ON VIEW at the Royal West of England Academy, Bristol until March 16th and will then be at The Light Box Museum, Woking from 22nd March to 22nd June 2014.
+This exhibition - now titled IDOLS & ILLUSIONS - was at the Royal West of England Academy, Bristol and then at The Light Box Museum, Woking from February to June 2014.